• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-With only 4 simple ingredients, you can have this tangy, sweet honey dijon salad dressing ready to go.
+With only 5 simple ingredients, you can have this tangy, sweet honey dijon dressing ready to go in minutes.
 It’s healthier, fresher, and much tastier than the store-bought version.
-Serve it with our Honey Mustard Chicken for a well rounded meal.
+Serve over your favorite salad greens along with our Honey Mustard Chicken for a well rounded meal.

 Table of Contents